-A communication designer may examine a poster series on water conservation in order to determine how effective its imagery and messaging connected with viewers in order to achieve its goals.
-This research could involve talking with people who viewed the poster series to determine if it affected their decision making.
-It could also include examining if posters were placed inside or outside buildings in order to learn if placement had any effect on engagement.
+A communication designer may examine a poster series on water conservation to determine how effectively its imagery and messaging connects with viewers to achieve its goals.
+This research could involve talking with people who viewed the poster series to determine if it affected their decision-making.
+It could also include examining if posters were placed inside or outside buildings to learn if placement affected engagement.
 This research into design would help inform future poster campaigns or even if posters would be an effective media when communicating water conservation messages.

 Research Through Design

 Knowledge gained through participating in the act of designing.

 A service designer developing steps for ordering coffee at a new quick-service coffee shop may conduct research through design by testing a new role-playing technique for designing the service.
 Through operating this technique, the designer may learn that role-playing more clearly reveals areas for improvement in the coffee ordering service design than only drawing it up on a whiteboard.